ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 For packages with solution phases or endmember-level detail:

 - set `stream_components = internal equilibrium species`
-- use report groups and descriptors only for display and reporting
+- postpone report groups and descriptors to GUI/introspection work

-This preserves information exactly and keeps downstream units consistent.
+This preserves information exactly and keeps the first implementation focused on solvability.

 ### Later extension